Financial starter packs: Guide to choosing products based on budget and life goals

 With this also comes an increased consideration on various insurance and investment products that can help provide financial security and peace of mind, which is very much needed in such troubled times.

-To help them protect their savings, Sun Life has launched financial starter packs that are bundles of insurance and investment products that aim to address the unique needs and situations of Filipinos coming from different stages of life.

-Check out Sun Life’s recommended product starter packs for young adults, family providers, business owners, health-conscious and overseas Filipinos, to know what’s suited for you.
+Check out Sun Life’s newest financial starter packs, each is recommended by a celebrity ambassador, to know what’s suited for you:

 Starting at only P2,000 per month, these celebrity-approved financial starter packs prove that insurance and investment solutions need not be expensive.